-In order to writer an epic poem, great themes are required.
+In order to write an epic poem, great themes are required.
 John Keats has written “Hyperion” while keeping in mind various subjects.
-He has chosen such themes which are necessary […]
+He has chosen such themes which are necessary for an…

 It has been proved in “Ode on Grecian Urn” that analysis of life makes one’s mind critical and tortures it whereas art bestows it peace.

 Critical Appreciation of “Ode to Nightingale” | Ode by John Keats

 Life is critical but song of nightingale is not and “Ode to Nightingale” is its appreciation.
 It has variety of passionate expressions.
 Immortal Bird…